cardinalcss/cardinalcss/README.md

 ### Scalability with REMs and unit-less line heights

-The root font size is first set as 75% (or 12px), which feels comfortable on small feature phones (mobile devices with a viewport width < 320px).
+The root font size is first set to a value that feels comfortable on small feature phones (mobile devices with a viewport width < 320px).

 	html { font-size: 75%; }